rohitramu/kpm/README.md

 version: 1.0.0
 ```

 The name of the package should include the namespace that will be used when pushing it to a [Docker registry](#docker).
-It may only contain lowercase letters, numbers, forward slashes, underscores and dots.
+It may only contain lowercase letters, numbers, forward slashes, underscores, dashes and dots.
 Also, it must start with a lowercase letter.
 The recommended convention for naming packages is to use dots for separating segments (i.e. creating a heirarchy), and using underscores to separate words inside a segment:

 ```cmd